robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 ???
 Compare your work with my solution.
-In this diagram, you will notice right away that it abstracts away a lot of details in the narrative and focuses only on the major external interactors.
+In this Level 0 diagram, you will notice right away that it abstracts away a lot of details in the narrative and focuses only on the major external interactors in the given scenario.
 In this view, it is easy to see where data enters and exits the system.

 ---